JRCSTU/wltp/README.rst

     **Figure 1:** *WLTP cycle for class-3b Vehicles*

-.. important:: This simulator is still in *alpha* stage.
+.. important:: This project is still in *alpha* stage.
 Its results are not
     considered "correct", and no approval procedure should rely on them.
     Some of the known limitations are described in :doc:`CHANGES`.